feranco/feranco.github.io/_posts/20-05-2018-dynamic-programming.md

 ```yaml
 You are a professional robber planning to rob houses along a street.
 Each house has a certain amount of money stashed, the only constraint stopping you from robbing each of them is that adjacent houses have security system connected and it will automatically contact the police if two adjacent houses were broken into on the same night.
 Given a list of non-negative integers representing the amount of money of each house, determine the maximum amount of money you can rob tonight without alerting the police.
 ```
-In abstract, given an array of integer find the maximum sum that can be computed without taking two consecutive numbers.
+In abstract: given an array of N integer, the problem is to find the maximum sum that can be computed without taking two consecutive numbers.

 ## Define the structure of an optimal solution

 A Dynamic Programming solution is usually based on one (or more) starting state and a recurrent formula linking a new state to the previously found ones.
 So the first step is to find a state for which an optimal solution is already defined and that can be used to find an optimal solution for the next state.
 In this context, a state is a way to describe a sub-solution for the problem.
-For example a state would be the solution for sum i, where i≤S.
+For the House Robber example, a state could be the solution for an array of length l where l≤N. A smaller state than state l would be the solution for an array of length i, where i<l.

-A sub-solution of the problem is constructed from previously found ones.
-First of all we need to find a state for which an optimal solution is found and with the help of which we can find the optimal solution for the next state.
-What does a "state" stand for?
-It’s a way to describe a situation, a sub-solution for the problem.
-For example a state would be

-A DP is an algorithmic technique which is usually based on a recurrent formula and one (or some) starting states.
-A sub-solution of the problem is constructed from previously found ones.
+## Recursively define the value of an optimal solution.

 {% highlight cpp %}
 int rob_helper(vector<int>& nums, vector<int>& dp, int idx) {